la2050/challenge/_2020/live/socal-350.md

   - Access to the LA2050 community
   - Host public events or gatherings
   - Communications support
-  - Office space for meetings, events, or for staff Please list the organizations collaborating on this proposal.: '' Which metrics will your submission impact?:
+  - 'Office space for meetings, events, or for staff' Please list the organizations collaborating on this proposal.: '' Which metrics will your submission impact?:
   - Air quality
   - Renewable energy use
 Are there any other LA2050 goal categories that your proposal will impact?:
   - LA is the best place to LEARN
   - LA is the best place to PLAY
 year: 2020
 category: live
 filename: socal-350
-order: 0
+order: 42

 ---